Lord-Bish/alx-system_engineering-devops/0x00-shell_basics/README.md

-The script "display.sh" shows the absolute pathname of current directory
+The script "0-current_working_directory" shows the absolute pathname of current directory